Zakaria1986/DatabaseOperations/intro_to_sql.md

 - Durability: Ensures that once a transaction is committed, its changes are permanently stored.

 **Don’t worry about the commands or syntax for transactions, at our level just appreciate that these types of operations are traditionally one of the key features, and benefits of SQL databases.**

+### Practical Challenge

+- Model a company.
+Feel free to use the example statements from the lesson as a starting point, but they're very generic.
+Build them out with more fields that are tailored to your company's needs.

+    Some examples of how you might build the DB out include:
+    - Add an employees table, and a field to the orders table identifying which employee made the sale.
+    - Add fields to the products table to better model a company, e.g. quantity of each item in stock, item categories, colour options, sizes, etc.
+    - Expand the customers table with more fields, and create queries which will generate shipping labels.

+    Anything else you can think of.